wirecardBrasil/challenge/mobile/mobile-challenge.md

 In order to authorize all other requests, you will have to add the following authorization to the Header:
 `"Authorization", "OAuth ACCESS_TOKEN"`

+You can use this moip account to login on your app: `user: moip-test-developer@moip.com.br` `pass:  testmoip123`

 ##### List orders screen
 Make a`GET` operation at url https://sandbox.moip.com.br/v2/orders with the given authorization at the Header.
 You can see the JSON response as well its description and other details at the link above.